ChrisLTD/ChrisLTD.com/_posts/2014-06-25-testing-input-placeholder-support.md

 ![Results](/blog/images/2014/06/placeholder-comparison.png)

 [^natively]: If you need placeholders to work in old browsers, you can [use Javascript to mimic](https://github.com/mathiasbynens/jquery-placeholder) the new native functionality.

+[^notvisible]: Don’t worry, this input won’t be visible on the page unless we add it to the document using something like the [appendChild](https://developer.mozilla.org/en-US/docs/Web/API/Node.appendChild) method.

 [^modernizr]: My first thought was to use [Modernizr](http://modernizr.com/), but Modernizr doesn’t add classes to the HTML tag for input attribute support.